9 times out of 10, fixing a digital marketing strategy that isn’t working comes down to doing one simple thing:

 Just because a company isn’t optimizing for profit, doesn’t mean they can’t build a funnel.

-A (good) non-profit still has objectives it wants to meet: An amount of donations, a number of attendees at an event, a number of people/animals/buildings/organizations/communities to help.
+A (good) non-profit still has objectives it wants to meet: The number of donations, the number of attendees at an event, the number of people/animals/buildings/organizations/communities to help.

 You can build funnels to hit all of those goals.